 Ideally, coursework is completed after four semesters.
-During each of these semesters, the student should enroll in a seminar.
+During each of these semesters, the student should enroll in a seminar at least two semesters.
 It is important that the courses taken match what is listed on the Program of Study Form.
 Any changes require completion of a new program of study form.
 Students should not sign up for any additional courses beyond those required and recommended by the committee, without consulting their advisor.